Ashbury, Devon

-Ashbury is a village in Devon, England.
+Ashbury is a village and former civil parish, now in the parish of Northlew, in the West Devon district, in the county of Devon, England.
 It is 5 mi south-west of Hatherleigh.
 Its population is 65.

 The Church of England church in Ashbury is dedicated to St Mary.
 In 1912 a William Dennis, born in the village in 1886, died in the Titanic disaster.
 Ashbury & Northlew Golf Club (now defunct) was in existence during the 1920s (and possibly 1930s).

-Toponymy
+History

 According to Risdon (d.1640), the ancient name of the manor was Esseberry, meaning in Latin sedes inter fraxinos ("a seat amongst ash-trees").

+In 1961 the parish had a population of 51.
+On 1 April 1987 the parish was abolished and merged with Northlew and Beaworthy.

 Manor

 During the reign of King Henry III (1216-1272) the manor of Ashbury was held by William le Pouer as 2 parts of a knight's fee.
 During the reign of King Edward II (1307-1327) it was held by Roger de Ashberry.
 It was later held by the Speccot family of Speccot in the parish of Merton, Devon.
 Subsequently it was the seat of the Walter family from Warwickshire, whose pedigree is included in the Heraldic Visitation of Devon of 1620.